GoogleCloudPlatform/cloud-data-quality/README.md

 #### Build a self-contained Python executable with Bazel

-You can use Bazel to build an executable python binary including its interpreter and all dependencies such as `dbt`.
+You can use Bazel to build a self-contained executable Python zip file that includes a Python interpreter as well as all of the project dependencies such as `dbt`.

 To build and executable Python zip file: